Abhinav091214/Abhinav_network/README.md

 ---

+## Other codes
+1. **network_analysis.py**
+   - Basic network analysis mainly code for obtaining source and target from edge table is in available in this code
+   - Outputs: `/results/cytoscape`

+2. **pathway_analysis.py**
+   - Pathway enrichment analysis using expression values shows enriched pathways along with plot.
+   - Output: `results/SFA/pathway_analysis/`

+3. **path_traversal.py**
+   - Path traversal analysis from GATA3 and other hubs
+---

 ## Folder Structure
 Refer to the documentation file for the folder structure

 ## Running the pipeline:

 Start by running the Reactome-related code using reactome_network_pipeline.py.
-Then run the TRRUST interaction filtering using trusst_interactions16apr.py.
+Then run the TRRUST interaction filtering using trusst_interactions_main.py.
 Combine Reactome and TRRUST interactions with trusst_reactome_combined.py.
 Use basal_log_transform_trrust_reactome.py to perform log transformation.
 Run the SFA simulation with SFA_SIM1.py.